MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlock.md

 Block entity definitions are handled differently in the resource pack.
 Blocks are stored in a single JSON file that will contain definitions for each custom block.

-1. Open up your game location folder **com.mojang**
+1. Open your **com.mojang** folder.
-1. Double-click on the folder **development_resource_packs**.
-1. Double-click on the folder **HelloWorldRP**.
+1. Double-click on the folder **development_resource_packs** to open it.
-    1. If you do not have this folder, please refer to the tutorials in the Requirements.
+1. Open the **My_RESOURCE_Pack** folder.
+If you do not have this folder, please refer to the tutorials in the Requirements section of this document.
-1. Right-click in the Explorer window and select **New**, then select **Text Document**.
-1. Set the name to **blocks.json**.
+1. Inside the **My_RESOURCE_Pack** folder, create a text document and name it **blocks.json**.
 1. Double-click on **blocks.json** to open it in a text editor.

 ### blocks.json

-The blocks.json file has a similar set up to the manifest.json and has requirements in order to work correctly.
-The canvas block will use a custom texture for each of the size, except for the top and bottom.
-Those sides will be using a vanilla texture that will be brought over to the pack for use.
+The blocks.json file has a similar set up to the manifest.json file and has requirements in order to work correctly.
+The canvas block will use a custom texture for four of the sides, and a different texture for the top and bottom that you are going to bring over from the Vanilla Resource Pack.

-1. Copy/Paste the following text into your text editor.
+1. Copy the following text and paste it into your **blocks.json** file.

     ```json
     {